Generic name: glycopyrrolate and indacaterol (inhalation) [ GLYE-koe-PIR-oh-late-and-IN-da-KA-ter-ol ]

 How should I use Utibron Neohaler?

 Use Utibron Neohaler exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides.

-You should not stop using Utibron Neohaler unless your doctor tells you to.
+You should not stop using this medicine suddenly.
 Stopping suddenly may make your condition worse.

-Usual Adult Dose of Utibron for Chronic Obstructive Pulmonary Disease - Maintenance:
+Usual Adult Dose for Chronic Obstructive Pulmonary Disease - Maintenance:

 -1 inhalation (glycopyrrolate 15.6 mcg-indacaterol 27.5 mcg) orally TWICE a day (in the morning and in the evening)